crispymtn/viachina-api-samples/docs/api-tutorial.md

-This document will tell you how to use the ViaEurope API, in order to create orders and receive labels for your orders.
+This document will tell you how to use the ViaEurope API, in order to receive labels, create orders and send your shipments.

+There are 3 step:
+1. Create Order and receive Label
+2. Set MAWB and HAWB
+3. Update Shipment as 'Ready to Ship"

+You can skip step 2 if you already have the MAWB and HABW data available when creating the order.

 # Setup